-Let’s get it straight, Bali is not only Kuta Beach or Uluwatu.
+Let’s get it straight to the point, Bali is not only Kuta Beach or Uluwatu.
 There are other amazing beaches around, nice villages with lovely people and stunning nature.
-So if you are planning your trip to Indonesia follow our travel guide to the best of Bali and I’m sure you gonna fall in love with this island too!
+So if you are planning your trip to Bali, Indonesia, follow our travel guide to the best of Bali, and I’m sure you gonna fall in love with this island too!

 Now let’s talk about things to do in Bali.
 The island is famous for the perfect waves, rice fields, volcanos, Hindu temples, yoga, meditation and delicious food.
-Off course, you want to enjoy all these attractions, but at the same time you wanna have a taste of local Bali, a more authentic and unique Balinese experience.
-I totally understand you, that’s why we decided to share our personal experiences and our favorite things to do in Bali.
+Of course, you want to enjoy all these attractions, but at the same time, you wanna have a taste of local Bali, a more authentic and unique Balinese experience.
+I totally understand.
+That’s why we decided to share our personal experiences and our favorite things to do in Bali.
 Keep reading to plan your perfect trip.

-Before listing places to visit and attractions, let’s talk about things to do in Bali, experiences that you can only have in the Island fo Gods.
+Before listing places to visit and attractions, let’s talk about things to do in Bali and experiences that you can only have on the Island of Gods.

 > Surf in Bali: from beginner to pro

 If you are like Rob, an experienced surfer, you can catch waves all around Bali.
 Show your surf skills at Uluwatu, Padang – Padang, Bingin, and Dreamland.
-Or you can go to Keramas and Balangan Beach that are not so crowded.
-Rob have surfed in all them, and for him ride the waves on those beaches is one of the best things to do in Bali
+Or you can go to Keramas and Balangan Beach, which are not so crowded.
+Rob has surfed in all of them, and for him, ride the waves on those beaches is one of the best things to do in Bali

 If the photos weren’t enough to convince you, watch our video climbing Mt.
 Batur and see how gorgeous that place is.